Seafood’s got a reputation for being intimidating to cook and difficult to prepare.

 But the joy of seafood isn’t just a recipe book there are also chapters on how to buy, prep, and store seafood.
 Cooking equipment, pairing wine, sauces, stocks, soups, and stews.
 As well as sections on all the major cookery techniques.
 So, it’s like a complete reference seafood book for the home chef.

 Barton Seaver is an award-winning chef and sustainable seafood advocate.
 After a long career in the restaurant industry, he left to pursue his interest in sustainable food systems.
 He has written several books on sustainable seafood including For Cod and Country, Two If By Sea, and Superfood Seagreens, He’s also a contributor to many publications including the New York Times and the Washington Post

-Verdict: There's no glossy photos and it's not food porn so the joy of seafood might not be for everybody.
+Verdict: There are no glossy photos and it’s not food porn so the joy of seafood might not be for everybody.
 But the book is a solid encyclopedia of knowledge for anyone interested in fish and shellfish cookery.
-Comprehensive and concise there's tons of recipes and something in it for even the more advanced fish cook.
+Comprehensive and concise there’s tons of recipes and something in it for even the more advanced fish cook.

 Best Seafood Cookbook By A Celebrity Chef

 Gordon Ramsay ❙ 1999 ❙ Hardback ❙ 224 pages ❙ 100 recipes ❙ ISBN-13: 978-0753726822

 Gordon Ramsay is of course a chef who needs no introduction so we’ll be forgoing the about the author section this time.

 And although this book was first published well over 20 years ago the recipes still seem as fresh as ever.